Being a nomad isn't easy, but it's what life has given me. I spent

 Sticker is inspired by Kent C. Dodds

-I really enjoy playing with laptops; this simple reason led me to
+I really enjoy playing with laptop; this simple reason led me to

 attention, though.
 Programming is like an ocean; you never know how